 - Standardization of the term "e.i.r.p." (equivalent isotropic radiated power)

-- Elimination of redundancies such as "maximum power" (since "power" already implies maximum in regulatory context)
+- Elimination of redundancies such as "maximum power"

 - Correction of typographical errors